 A rumor linking aluminum cookware to an increased incidence of Alzheimer’s Disease has been in circulation for more than forty years.
 But the quantity of this third-most abundant element on earth (after oxygen and silicon) entering our bodies through the use of cookware is insignificant compared to the levels of aluminum we ingest from leafy green vegetables, not to mention from prescription and over-the-counter drugs, processed foods, underarm deodorants, and antacid tablets.

-Stainless steel is easy to keep shiny, but it’s a miserable heat conductor.
+Stainless steel is easy to keep shiny, but it’s a miserable conductor of heat.
 Manufacturers such as Revere and Farber solved this problem in the 1930s by bonding copper and aluminum bottoms to light, easily cleaned stainless steel bodies.
 Generations of excellent home cooks built their reputations using pots and pans of this type.
 Manufacturers such as Cuisinart and All-Clad offer cookware of similar design and quality at much higher prices.

 Perhaps you have your cap set for copper.
 My own mismatched batterie de cuisine includes a fair number of copper pots and pans, culminating in a colossus called a casserole russe, salvaged from the old Waldorf Astoria kitchens.

 Copper is mildly toxic, so copper pots must be lined with tin or stainless steel.
 (The exceptions are pots are used for cooking sugar, and bowls used for beating egg whites.)
 All tin-lined copper pots will eventually require relining.
 Only a handful of companies still provide this service, and the cost is so high that it is impossible to justify on practical grounds.
-For this reason, most of my copper pots have been decommissioned for kitchen use, and now serve as decorative objects.
+For this reason, most of my copper pots have been decommissioned for kitchen use, and now live in the garage.

 Copper pots lined with stainless steel are not subject to this kind of wear, and will last indefinitely.
 They are, however, extremely expensive.